arnebreusing/ab-motion-tools/README.md

 ### ab-parentToLastSelected.jsx
 Easily select your layers in the viewport and link them with this script to the last selected layer.
 No need to pick whip or scroll long layer dropdown lists.

+### ab-selectAllUnParented.jsx
+This script helps you to select all layers in your current composition that have no parent.
+Useful for linking all layers to a new master null without loosing your parent child chain.